accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.14/index.md

 ---
-title: In each web page, can additional content appearing via CSS styles only be made visible by keyboard and by any pointing device?
+title: On each Web page, can additional content, appearing via CSS styles only, be made visible by keyboard and any pointing device?
 ---